Andrew Henderson

 Before moving to a new place, the number one fear faced by expats is the language barrier.

-It comes before the fear of being too far away from friends and family, and way before things like culture shock or lesser healthcare and infrastructure standards.
+It ranks as being even scarier than separation anxiety from friends and family and much more frightening than issues like culture shock or lesser healthcare and infrastructure standards.

-We know this all too well, having lived and worked in many new countries in our lives.
+We know this all too well, having lived and worked in many new countries.

 There is so much value in these micro-interactions that there is little wonder that people who don’t speak a second language are hesitating to move abroad.